 You may have heard claims that Madrid night life boasts the liveliest, latest, bounciest, booziest, jauntiest and juiciest in the entire northern hemisphere?
 Well, quite frankly, the pie-eyed pub pundits have got it just about right.
 Read The Spain Event’s Guide to Madrid night spots here and do Madrid in style.

-It’s all here, on the streets, in the clubs and in the wee nooks and crannies you might need a lifetime to discover if it weren’t for The Spain Event’s Nightlife Guide...Most visitors to Madrid end up exhausted, in the nicest possible way, and marvel at the sheer appetite of the local Madrileños for fun, fun, and er, more fun.
-Basically every second night is New Year’s Eve, and whatever it is that you are after – naughty, nice, niche, flamenco, fado, salsa, merengue, malarkey, cheesy or charming – you will find on your Madrid nighttime Safari.
-And if you are a day-time person who enjoys people-watching (well, who doesn’t…) the areas suggested below will also help you to choose.
+It’s all here, on the streets, in the clubs and in the wee nooks and crannies you might need a lifetime to discover if it weren’t for The Spain Guide to Madrid Night Spots...Most visitors to Madrid end up exhausted, in the nicest possible way, and marvel at the sheer appetite of the local Madrileños for fun, fun, and er, more fun.

 Walking around, bar-hopping by day or night, and getting just a little bit lost, is a recreational activity we strongly recommend.
 Most of the key addresses in the city centre are best reached on foot through the maze of old streets near Sol and Gran Via.
 But, if you get your act together, you can also take the Metro, it’s fast, clean and virtually free if you buy a “Metrobus”, a ten–journey ticket you can share that costs about 7 quid.
 And if in doubt, jump in a cab (plentiful on the street and also cheap), and gesture to the driver using a map!